WuzI38/FearOfTheDuck/README.md

 ## About
-The playable version of the game (FearOfTheDuck.exe) and all of the other essential files (resources, files generated during the building process) are stored in the builds directory.
+The playable version of the game (FearOfTheDuck.exe) can be built using unity environment.
 After launching the game for the first time the crosshair may not appear - in that case just restart the game.

 ## Controls
 * WSAD/arrows - movement